VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 7**
+- Fixed few bugs in Text editor and text areas
+- Improvements of USB drivers in order to make it possible to create driver for USB hubs

 **Update 6**
 - Find/Find and replace/Go to line functions added to Text editor - from user perspective is now Text editor comparable to classic text editors such as Notepad